-Nowadays, Visual Sensor Networks (VSNs) have emerged as an important class of multi-camera networks for largescale applications that can detect, monitor, and track events of interest areas with a number of potential applications, ranging from security to monitoring [1], [2], [3].
+NOWADAYS, Visual Sensor Networks (VSNs) have emerged as an important class of multi-camera networks that can detect, monitor, and track events of interest areas with a number of large-scale applications, ranging from security to monitoring [1]-[3].
 As pointed out in [4], current optical motion capture systems are a successful example of how useful the multi-camera system can be.
 In typical applications in these systems, some markers can be detected by cameras, and their positions are easily reconstructed by matching and triangulation algorithms.